Flurry Logo

 • Timeouts:

-Configure how long to wait for expected webhooks.
+Configure how long to wait for expected callbacks.

-Extract values from the payload to use in subsequent tasks.
+Process values from the matched payload as variables to use in subsequent tasks.

 • Stream Configuration: